The Belmonts

 The Belmonts were an American doo-wop group from the Bronx, New York, that originated in the mid-1950s.

 The original group consisted of Angelo D'Aleo (born February 3, 1940), Carlo Mastrangelo (October 5, 1937 – April 4, 2016), and Fred Milano (August 26, 1939 – January 1, 2012).
-They took their name from Belmont, the Bronx street in which Mastrangelo lived, known as the Little Italy of the Bronx.
-From 1958 to 1960 the group performed with Dion DiMucci (born July 18, 1939) as Dion and the Belmonts.
+They took their name from Belmont Avenue, the Bronx street in which Mastrangelo lived, known as the Little Italy of the Bronx.

+From 1957 to 1960, Dion DiMucci (born July 18, 1939) served as lead vocalist, during which the group was billed as Dion and the Belmonts.
 At this time Mastrangelo sang the bass parts, Milano the second tenor, D'Aleo the falsetto (first tenor), and DiMucci did lead vocals.
+During this period, the group released four studio albums and one live album, charting numerous songs on the Billboard Hot 100.

+The group briefly had limited success after DiMucci's departure, charting several moderate and minor hits during the early 1960s with Mastrangelo on lead vocals.
 Mastrangelo was replaced in 1962 by Frank Lyndon and Warren Gradus, but the original group reunited in 1966, and thereafter performed together in numerous reunions over the years.

-They occasionally recorded new singles into the 1980s and performed live until the death of Milano in 2011.
-Gradus continued, performing live under the moniker until his death in October 2023.
+They occasionally recorded new singles into the 1980s and performed live into the 21st century.

+Gradus continued performing live under the moniker until his death in October 2023.